The Complete Guide to the 17-Mile Drive from Monterey to Carmel

 1. Shepherd’s Knoll

-Offers a breathtaking, panoramic view looking down on Monterey Bay.
+This site offers a panoramic view looking down on Monterey Bay.
 The spot is named for Abraham D. Shepard who built the upper, forested route.

 2. Huckleberry Hill

-On a clear day, you can see distant Santa Cruz from this tree-topper vista.
-Native huckleberry shrubs in these hills were frequented by writers Robert Louis Stevenson and John Steinbeck.
+On a clear day, you can see Santa Cruz from this elevated vista point.
+Writers Robert Louis Stevenson and John Steinbeck enjoyed the native huckleberry shrubs that give the hill its name.

 3. The Inn & Links at Spanish Bay

-Beautifully located next to rolling sand dunes and in the middle of a Scottish-style links golf course, The Inn at Spanish Bay is a luxury hotel with elegant restaurant options.
+Located next to rolling sand dunes and in the middle of a Scottish-style links golf course, The Inn at Spanish Bay is a luxury hotel with elegant restaurant options that you can dine at along the way.

 About Spanish Bay

 Spanish explorer Gaspar de Portolà camped here with his ship’s crew in 1769 while exploring the coastline in search of Monterey Bay.
-This is a great stop to dip your toes in the ocean water or stop for a picnic (there are tables on the beach)!
+This is a great stop to dip your toes in the ocean water or stop for a picnic on the beach!

 4. The Restless Sea

 One of the most turbulent sections of coastline in Pebble Beach.
-The sound of continuous crashing waves is incredibly soothing.
-The ocean’s churning brings food to the local marine life, making it a good place to spot sea mammals and shorebirds.
+The churn of the ocean brings food to the local marine life, making it a good place to spot sea mammals and shorebirds.

 5. Point Joe